Manayunk, Philadelphia: A More Accessible Neighborhood

 Branding Overview

 Three directions we presented were a bold icon, a typographic badge, and illustrative line work.
 We did sketches for each variation and then developed a few of them into more finalized vector logos.
-We proposed these for user feedback among our peers and Sara hall to workshop which would be the best direction for representing Manayunk.
+We proposed these for user feedback among our peers to workshop which would be the best direction for representing Manayunk.

 Logo Direction